u0736263/exerPythIntroDataAnalysis/README.md

 # First Jupyter Notebook - Introduction to Data Analysis

+(2024 Update) You should be able to complete this tutorial directly in Google Colab.
+Give it a try.
+The speaker provides a link where to download the data files.
+You can skip the Anaconda installation instructions from time index 2:10 to time index 3:10.
+(Anaconda is a scientific version of Python you can install on your own computer.
+It's not necessary to do that because Google Colab has everything you need.)
+After completing the tutorial, export your completed notebook from Google Colab and upload it here to your assignment repository.

 ## Summary of steps to complete

 - [ ] Fork this repository so you have your own copy to work on.